ariolam/Scandi-PWA/README.md

 Finally, I extened the styling of the CookiePopup component and made it responsive.

 > Note : I found the project quite interesting and challenging at the same time.
 This is a new way of working for me and I found very smart that you can get a whole page and just plug in the changes that you need.
 I love that is uses React.

+## Version 2 _21/03/23_

+### Restyling

+`Margin`

+In order for the CookiePopup component to be more responsive, I removed the margin on the left side and on the bottom.

+`Font size` , `width` , `padding`

+I amended also the font size, the width as well as the padding of the content and the button of the CookiePopup in order to be more mobile-friendly.